mookid8000/OrderedArrayResolver/README.md

 }
 ````

+Usually, Windsor would happily inject these by using an `ISubDependencyResolver`, either `ArrayResolver`, `ListResolver`, or `CollectionResolver`.
+Only problem is that the order would be determined by the order in which components were registered.

+One solution, which is as pragmatic as it is clunky, is to add an `int Order { get; }` signature to the `ITask` interface, thus allowing each implementation to return an `int` that would specify their absolute position.

+And then, if the `TaskExecutor` would remember to `.OrderBy(t => t.Order)`, tasks could be executed in order.

+As an experiment, I wanted to see if it would be a cooler to solution to provide only the necessary little ordering hints, where each component could specify its relation to another component.

+Most important thing is that this is not necessary - only components with an opinion would need to position itself in relation to another component.

-Now, in order to affect the order of the tasks, with `OrderedArrayResolver` we can do this:
+So, in order to affect the order of the tasks, with the `OrderedArrayResolver` we can do this:

 ````
 [ExecutesAfter(typeof(PrepareSomeStuff))]